 Experience should relate to:

 The applicant verifies experience by submitting a CV and a confirmation letter from an employer or qualified professional.
-SAIBA may contact references.
+CIBA may contact references.

-SAIBA may perform an independent verification of whatever form to determine whether the performance indicators have been met.
-This includes correspondence with supervisor, principles or the relevant SAIBA member that co-signed the ADM and assessments of a workplace.
+CIBA may perform an independent verification of whatever form to determine whether the performance indicators have been met.
+This includes correspondence with supervisor, principles or the relevant CIBA member that co-signed the ADM and assessments of a workplace.

 It is the applicant's responsibility to perform a self-assessment on whether the performance indicators have been met.
-The applicants should request a supervisor, or principle in the or another member of SAIBA to provide an overall assessment whether the applicant is capable of achieving the stated performance indicators.
+The applicants should request a supervisor, or principal in the or another member of CIBA to provide an overall assessment whether the applicant is capable of achieving the stated performance indicators.

-This includes correspondence with supervisor, principles or the relevant SAIBA member that co-signed the self-assessment and assessments of a workplace.
+This includes correspondence with supervisor, principles or the relevant CIBA member that cosigned the self-assessment and assessments of a workplace.

 Candidates may also be requested to submit a portfolio of evidence.